The64thGamer/cheeseepedia/content/wiki/Chuck E Cheese's Show 2 2016.md

 * Chuck E. Says (3stage, Cyberamic, Studio C,Weigl)
 * Head, Shoulders, Knees & Toes (3stage, Cyberamic, Studio C,Weigl)

-##Showtape Scans / Images:##
+<h2>Showtape Scans / Images:</h2>

-## Trivia: ##
+<h2> Trivia: </h2>

-* For Existing stages only after 'Because We're Friends' would play the final few seconds of the _Bobby Bear & Three Mice' during the 90s Wink part.
+* For Existing stages only after 'Because We're Friends' would play the final few seconds of the ''Bobby Bear & Three Mice' during the 90s Wink part.
 * This was the final showtape to use Chuck E. Birthday 2015.

 * 'It's A Date' is now programmed for the US stores.